 |Year||Written exam assessment||Coursework assessment||Practical exam assessment||% check|

-This course is accredited by the British Association of Sport Rehabilitators and Trainers (BASRaT).
+BSc(Hons) Sport Rehabilitation is accredited by the British Association of Sport Rehabilitators and Trainers (BASRaT).
 BASRaT is the UK regulator and professional association for Sport Rehabilitators and its register of Sport Rehabilitators is accredited by the Professional Standards Authority (PSA).
 It forms part of the requirement needed to be eligible to become a registered member.

 Students who gain work experience tend to graduate with better degrees.
 Experience also hones your skills, industry knowledge and professional network, making you a sought-after graduate.